hdc8890/testapp/README.md

 email: johndoe@example.com
 password: password

+## Testing
+Run `nx test bank-api` to run unit tests for the API.
+The API project contains the business logic.

 ## Understand this workspace

 Run `nx graph` to see a diagram of the dependencies of the projects.